budavariam/bash-git-contribution-plot/README.md

 - [x] plot data for a single email
 - [x] plot data for a single year
 - [x] plot any local git repo
-- [ ] handle leap years
+- [x] handle leap years
-- [ ] do not show the days that are due
+- [ ] do not show future days as empty contribution, mark them with `noday_mark`
-- [ ] for current year add option to show data from last year
+- [ ] for current year add option to show data from last year to fill the gaps
 - [ ] make it easily runnable in docker (make it cross compatible)
 - [ ] add option to show all contribution per year
 - [ ] validate input